 GRADUATION IS NOT AUTOMATIC.
-Each student who expects to graduate must submit a separate application and \$31.50 non-refundable graduation fee for each degree or certificate earned, even if you do not plan on participating in commencement.
+Each student who expects to graduate must submit a separate application and \$33.00 non-refundable graduation fee for each degree or certificate earned, even if you do not plan on participating in commencement.
 The graduation application is available in campus literature racks, or from the Registrar, Counseling, Career, and Assistant to the Dean of Students offices.
-Students who will complete all academic work by December, 2002 must complete a graduation application for a degree and/or certificate by Monday, September 30, 2002.
-Students who will complete academic work by May, 2003 must complete the application by March 3, 2003.
+Students who will complete all academic work by December, 2003 must complete a graduation application for a degree and/or certificate by October 1, 2003.
+Students who will complete academic work by

+May, 2004 must complete the application by March 1, 2004.
 Each student's application will be reviewed and the student's program of study will be checked and verified by the graduate auditor.
-Students need to reapply and pay a \$31.50 non-refundable re-application fee if they did not meet their graduation requirements.
-Students are required to reapply each semester and pay an additional Graduation application fee of \$31.50 by the deadline dates, and the student's name will be placed on the following semester's graduation list.
+If a student did not meet their graduation requirements, they need to reapply and pay a \$33.00 non-refundable re-application fee.
+Students are required to reapply each semester and pay an additional Graduation application fee of \$33.00 by the deadline dates, and the student's name will be placed on the following semester's graduation list.
 There will be only one commencement ceremony in the spring of each year.
 Regardless of graduation completion dates, all graduates are invited to attend Spring Commencement.

-Students who wish to earn a SECOND DEGREE from Manchester Community College will be required to: complete a minimum of 15 credits beyond the number required for the initial degree, fulfill all requirements of the second degree, and pay a second graduation fee of \$31.50.
+Students who wish to earn a SECOND DEGREE from Manchester Community College will be required to: complete a minimum of 15 credits beyond the number required for the initial degree, fulfill all requirements of the second degree, and pay a second graduation fee of \$33.00.
 The Registrar's Office will notify students in writing of the results of the evaluation/audit.

-Late Applicants:
+Late Applicants or Short 4 Credits:

-Students that missed the March 2003 graduation deadline or are short four (or fewer) credits to graduate, may request special permission to participate in the ceremony.
+Students that miss the March 2004 graduation deadline or are short four (or fewer) credits to graduate, may request special permission to participate in the ceremony.
 However, the students name may not be printed in the program and their certificate/degree will not be ordered until the next cycle after all requirements have been met.